-PT35 Develop Glen Walter Waterfront Park to serve cyclists using the waterfront trail and residents throughout the Township.
+PT35 Develop Glen Walter Waterfront Park to serve cyclists using the Waterfront Trail and residents throughout the Township.
 Provide opportunities for community feedback through the concept refinement and detailed design stage.
 Consult with the SDG Accessibility Committee and public concerning park accessibility.
 PT36 Continue to implement the concept plan for Ken Barton Senior Park.
 PT37 Continue to provide portable washrooms, picnic tables and trash cans at South Lancaster Wharf.
 Consider installing bike racks at or near the wharf, to accommodate cyclists using the Waterfront Trail.
-If Crown land can be acquired, continue to work with the South Lancaster Wharf Committee to improve recreation related uses in this area of the waterfront.
-PT38 Conduct a Peanut Line Trail Study to resolve issues around use, access, trespass through stakeholder consultations, and inform future infrastructure work and estimated costs based on the preferred option and other relevant Township initiatives PT39 In preparing a South Glengarry Active Transportation Plan, coordinate scope with with relevant studies recommended in the Parks and Recreation Master Plan (i.e., the Peanut Line Study and other trail connections and waterfront trail improvements).
-(Note: costs shown here are only for the Peanut Line Study and the capital costs for other trail connections and improvements)
+If Crown land can be acquired, continue to work with the Friends of the South Lancaster Wharf to improve recreation related uses in this area of the waterfront.
+PT38 Conduct a Peanut Line Trail Study to resolve issues around use, access, and trespass, through stakeholder consultations, and inform future infrastructure work and estimated costs based on the preferred option and other relevant Township initiatives.
+PT39 In preparing a South Glengarry Active Transportation Plan, coordinate scope with relevant studies recommended in the Parks and Recreation Master Plan (i.e., the Peanut Line Study and other trail connections and waterfront trail improvements).